jundalisay/spblist/content/en/research/avicenna/soul/section-02.md

 <!-- The one of the two divisions is first, and the other is second.
 The first is the principle (or source and origin), and the second is the doing and the effect (or trace). -->

-In this sense the soul is a first perfection (or prime actuality); for it is a principle (source), not an outcome of a principle (source).
+In this sense, the soul is a first perfection (or prime actuality); for it is a principle (source), not an outcome of a principle (source).

 <!-- And of perfections, there are such as belong to  -->